Table of content

 Frequently Asked Questions

-What is the approved insulin pump in Type 2 diabetes?
+What are the best insulin pumps currently available for managing Type 2 diabetes?

-What is the cost of an insulin pump to Type 2 diabetes?
+What features should I look for in an insulin pump specifically for Type 2 diabetes?

 What are the disadvantages of an insulin pump?